adityabth36/-spectral-three-term-conjugate-gradient-projection-method-STTCGPM-/README.md

 ### Weaker_Monotone_Equations
 Includes nonlinear equations satisfying weaker conditions such as:
-- Pseudomonotonicity
-- Quasimonotonicity
 - Generalized monotonicity assumptions

-These problems are useful for testing **robust algorithms** when standard monotonicity assumptions do not hold.

 ---

 ### Decentralized_logistic_regression
 Focuses on **decentralized / distributed logistic regression problems**, where:
-- Data is distributed across multiple agents
-- Communication constraints may exist
-- Optimization is performed without centralized coordination

-Relevant to **distributed optimization and machine learning**.

 ---

 ### Image_restoration_problem
-Contains inverse problems from image processing, including:
-- Image denoising
 - Image deblurring
-- Regularized reconstruction models

-These problems are typically **large-scale and ill-posed**, suitable for testing efficient numerical methods.

 ---